 A Lawyer Can Help Keep Points Off of Your License

-You can reach out to a criminal defense attorney immediately for help with DUI charges.
-An attorney may help by:
+You can reach out to a criminal defense attorney immediately for help with DUI charges:

-A lawyer can push the court to drop your DUI charges if the prosecution lacks enough evidence to secure a conviction or if the police violated your rights.
-For example, the court may dismiss charges if the police stopped you without reasonable cause.
+- Getting your charges dropped: A lawyer can push the court to drop your DUI charges if the prosecution lacks enough evidence to secure a conviction or if the police violated your rights.

-Finally, an attorney can represent you in court if you face charges for driving under the influence.
-An attorney can help you avoid fines, time in county jail, and the suspension of driving privileges.
+- Represent you in court: An attorney can help you avoid fines, time in county jail, and the suspension of driving privileges.
 You can learn more by reaching out to a law firm today.

-Learn More About the Driver’s License Point System
+Learn More About What California’s License Point System Means From a Lawyer

 You can get more information about the driver’s license point system from a team of legal professionals.
-Our team can help you get in touch with a DUI lawyer in Los Angeles if you face an arrest for driving under the influence of alcohol or drugs.
+We can help you contact a DUI lawyer in Los Angeles if you face an arrest for driving under the influence of alcohol or drugs.

 Find out more by calling or completing our online contact form.